amintoorchi/amintoorchi/README.md

-# Amin Toorchi | Software Engineer & DevOps Engineer
+# Amin Toorchi | Software & DevOps Engineer

 ## About Me: Driving Innovation at 18